Diseases & Conditions

 - Numbness or a tingling sensation in the leg and/or foot

-- Loss of bladder or bowel control (extremely rare) This may indicate a more serious problem called cauda equina syndrome.
+- Loss of bladder or bowel control.
+This is extremely rare and may indicate a more serious problem called cauda equina syndrome.
 This condition is caused by the spinal nerve roots being compressed.
 It requires immediate medical attention.

 Medical History and Physical Examination